 - Our worship is God-focused.
-Everything we say has a focus on God.
+Everything we say in worship has a focus on God.

 - Where the focus is on us it speaks to our fallen nature and need for God’s love and forgiveness, as well as our need for salvation.
 Forgiveness and salvation He provides through the sacrifice of His Son.

 - We are completely grounded in scripture and focused on the creator, not His creation.